 The application process shouldn’t take you more than a few minutes:

-2. Send it, or take it, into your local tax office (call 1 800 959 8281 or visit https://www.canada.ca/en/revenue-agency/corporate/contact-information/tax-services-offices-tax-centres.html for the location nearest you).
+2. Submit the form to your local tax office (call 1-800-959-8281 or visit https://www.canada.ca/en/revenue-agency/corporate/contact-information/tax-services-offices-tax-centres.html for the location nearest you).

-It’s that simple
+It’s that simple.

 The only disadvantage to this strategy?
 No more tax refund celebrations.
 The huge advantage?
-By lowering the amount of taxes that are deducted at source by your employer, you can put your money to work for you to eliminate your debt more quickly or increase your savings.
+By lowering the amount of taxes that are deducted by your employer, you can put your money to work for you to eliminate your debt more quickly or increase your savings.

 The commentary in this publication is for general information only and should not be considered investment or tax advice to any party.
 Individuals should seek the advice of professionals to ensure that any action taken with respect to this information is appropriate to their specific situation.
-The Manufacturers Life Insurance Company is the issuer of the GIF Select IncomePlus and Manulife PensionBuilder insurance contracts and the guarantor of any guarantee provisions therein.
-Manulife, Manulife & Stylized M Design, and Stylized M Design are trademarks of The Manufacturers Life Insurance Company and are used by it, and by its affiliates under license.
+Manulife, Manulife Investment Management, the Stylized M Design, and Manulife Investment Management & Stylized M Design are trademarks of The Manufacturers Life Insurance Company and are used by it, and by its affiliates under license.